Mind Games (John Lennon album): Reissues

 The album was reissued in the US on Capitol Records in 1978 and 1980, with the latter being a budget reissue.
 In the UK, the album was reissued on EMI's budget label, Music for Pleasure (MFP), on 28 November 1980, featuring a different album cover.
 After Lennon's death in December 1980, the album, along with seven other Lennon albums, was reissued by EMI as part of a box set, which was released in the UK on 15 June 1981.
 It was first issued on CD on 3 August 1987, this time on the Parlophone label, and several months later on 22 March 1988 in the US on the Capitol label.

-In 2002, a remixing of Mind Games for its remastered reissue, containing three previously unreleased demo recordings, was overseen by Allan Rouse, which was released on 21 October 2002 in the UK, and almost a month later in the US, on 5 November 2002.
+In 2002, a remixing of Mind Games for its remastered reissue, containing three previously unreleased demo recordings, was overseen by Allan Rouse, which was released on 21 October 2002 in the UK, and on 5 November 2002 in the US.
 It was reissued again by Mobile Fidelity Sound Lab in 2004 on CD and LP.
 In 2010, the original mix was remastered as part of the re-release of Lennon's entire catalogue, the album was available separately or as part of the John Lennon Signature Box.

+The Ultimate Collection

+An expanded version of the album titled Mind Games - The Ultimate Collection was released on 12 July 2024.
+This release contained the original album remixed in Dolby Atmos, in addition to three alternate remixes of the album, mini audio documentaries of each song, and studio outtakes.
+A specially-packed eight-disc "Super Deluxe" edition was available, containing six CDs and two Blu-Ray discs, in a limited supply of 1100 copies.
+Disc one offers new stereo mixes of the original album created from high-definition transfers of the original multitrack recordings.
+Disc two's 'elemental' mixes are stripped back and without drums, emphasising Lennon's voice.
+Disc three's 'elements' mixes highlight musician performances.
+Disc five's raw studio mixes is what was recorded during the sessions with minimum effects.
+A separate coffee table book was released on 24 September.

+The box set was produced over two years and art directed by Sean Ono Lennon and Simon Hilton.
+In an interview with BBC Radio 6 Music, Sean Ono Lennon stated that the box set is “a kind of love letter to my parents” and the best effort he has made to try to be a good son.

+On 2 February 2025, the Super Deluxe box set won the Grammy Award for Best Boxed or Special Limited Edition Package.
+Upon receiving the award, Sean Ono Lennon delivered an acceptance speech in which he mentioned that it was a great honor to work with his father’s musical material, that the message of peace and love from John and Yoko remains important, and that he will continue working hard to keep the music of The Beatles and John Lennon alive around the world.

 Track listing

-All songs written by John Lennon.